Who doesn’t love the smell of fresh new IP addresses?

-Let’s start with what not to do
+Let’s start with looks at what not to do.

 Aggressive email acquisition practices, sending to third-party lists, or co-registration make IP warming “next-level” difficult.
 You may want to consult a deliverability expert.
 The gist is that the Mailbox providers want to see that you are a brand that is sending email to email addresses that want to receive your message and are interacting with their contents.

 If you are switching Email Service Providers, make sure to remember to bring your opt-out list as well and continue to apply them with your new ESP.
 There is no faster way to damage your IP Warming efforts than to send email to subscribers that have already opted out of your campaigns.